dprophet/cloud_sensor_array/README.md

 ##### BETA Hardware
   1. Hardware price vs Time to market are both important but not critical.
   2. Possibly interconnected devices.
 1 device for internet, 1 for sensors, 1 for camera?
+    * Arduino YUN
+      * Ideal.
+Best of all worlds?
+    * Arduino Tian
+      * Very expensive.
+Less mainstream so less online assistance available.
+  4. Usable hardware would be
+    * ArduCAM ESP8266
+      * Very advanced networking features
+      * No available digital or analog ports

 # Phase 3 (Production Product)
 ### Product Product for sensor array (500 units?)